rgknp/AIDayLabs/lab01.1-computer_vision/1_Setup.md

 *Validation step*: TestCLI should appear **bold** in the Solution Explorer
 *Note: If you get a message that TestCLI is unable to load, right-click on TestCLI and select "Install Missing Features".
 This will prompt you to install **.Net Desktop Development**.
 Click **Install**, then **Install** again.
 You may get an error because Visual Studio needs to be closed to install updates.
 Close Visual Studio and then select **Retry**.
 It should only take 1-2 minutes to install.
 Reopen "ImageProcessing.sln", confirm that you are able to expand TestCLI and see its contents.
 Then, right-click on TestCLI and select "Set as StartUp Project".*
 4. Right-click on the solution in Solution Explorer and select "Build Solution".
-*Validation step*: When you build the solution, the only errors you receive are related to `ImageProcessor.cs`.
+*Validation step*: When you build the solution, the only errors you receive are related to `ImageProcessor` in `Program.cs`.
 You do not need to worry about yellow warning messages.

 ### Lab 1.2: Collecting the Keys ###